BarbyKelly/project-5/README.md

   - Product card appears too wide on tablet screens (around 767px and below)
   - Project is mobile-first.
 Media Queries were primarily written using max-width, which caused slight layout issues
   - CSS was not fully adjusted to suit the late addition of background image to all pages

-- **404 Page Styling**
-  - No border-box
-  - Improvements needed with spacing of text and the button

 - **Pop-ups and Dropdown Menus**
   - Occasionally, pop-ups or dropdown menus remain open when the user clicks elsewhere on the page, instead of them closing automatically